 Can you take vitamin C and iron together?

 Our tip: Yes!
 These two supplements can absolutely be combined, as vitamin C enhances iron absorption in the gut.
-This is especially important for plant-based iron.
+This is especially important for plant-based iron, as vitamin C significantly improves the absorption of non-heme iron from plant-based sources.

 Can you take iron and calcium together?